What are the most common Amazon Sponsored Ads Mistakes and how to avoid it?

 As an Amazon seller, you would want to cross-target your products for several reasons: 1) to protect your listings from competitors, 2) to have your own products showing in your product listing.
 But you might ask – why should I send my customer from one listing to another?

-When somebody buys a few different products from you, they all are going to show up in “frequently bought together” section.
+When somebody buys a few different products from you, they all are going to show up in a “frequently bought together” section.
 And cross-targeting is the way to improve your chance to show up in this section.

 Another huge mistake here – people don’t take data from their reports.
 It’s a pretty common thing to go into the account for the first time and not to see any reports ever created.